-(b) Cases Involving Allegations of Other Forms of Sexual Misconduct
+(b) Cases Involving Allegations of Other Forms of Sexual Misconduct members.

-Upon completion of the investigation in matters involving allegations of Sexual Misconduct that are not Title IX Sexual Harassment, a Title IX Coordinator will appoint appropriate adjudicators to the Adjudication Panel.
-Generally, a three-person Adjudication Panel will be appointed from a group of trained faculty and staff members.
 However, the Institutions reserve the right to appoint any trained adjudicators who are free from conflict of interest or bias, including third-party adjudicators.
 If any party has a concern that a member of the Adjudication Panel has a conflict of interest or bias, the party should report the concern in writing as indicated in Section X.I.
 Conflicts of Interest and Bias above.